 As the crowd lost its collective mind, Taylor’s arms searched for the ropes and referee Richard Steele counted.
 By six, Meldrick was vertical; at nine he looked to his corner, which was frantically yelling, either at Taylor or at Steele.
 Amid all the noise, and while quite possibly trying to ascertain what trainer Lou Duva was shouting, Taylor did not look at referee Steele as he asked the downed fighter if he was okay.
 Deciding the champion was no longer fit to continue, Steele waved his arms and ended the fight, granting Julio Cesar Chavez an incredible victory with just two seconds left on the clock.

 Chavez vs Taylor I was universally deemed the Fight of the Year for 1990 and would later be called The Fight of the Decade by Ring magazine, and it’s hard to argue against either judgement.
 But for all the savage action and incredible courage on display, the bout will be forever stained by Richard Steele’s call, which unfairly robbed Taylor of the opportunity to finish on his feet and celebrate a clear points victory after an amazing performance.

-Steele’s decision has been analyzed and discussed endlessly ever since but even now, after more than a quarter of a century, his actions merit consideration.
+Steele’s decision has been analyzed and discussed endlessly ever since but even now, after three decades, his actions merit consideration.
 First, there is no way Steele did not know that scant seconds remained before the final bell.
 Atop the ring post behind Taylor and facing Steele were blinking red lights counting down the final ten seconds of the round, and Steele’s assessment of Taylor’s condition and fitness to continue, unduly brisk, appeared influenced by this fact.
 Having completed the mandatory eight count, Steele quickly asked “Are you okay?” twice, without first getting Taylor’s attention or, in the second instance, even giving Taylor any chance to reply.
 He then immediately waved the fight off.